UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Susan_Graham.md

 **Graham:**

 No, that wasn’t high-performance computing at all.
-That was actually [UNIX](/UNIX "UNIX").
+That was actually UNIX(UNIX "UNIX").
 A lot of the UNIX work at Berkeley was done for DARPA.
 That’s where Berkeley UNIX came from, and I headed the Berkeley UNIX project for a while.